-Figure 13b: Constant-Voltage Method for Measuring High Resistance with a SourceMeter instrument or other SMU
+Figure 13b: Constant-Voltage Method for Measuring High Resistance with an SMU

 The constant-voltage method requires measuring low current, so all the techniques and error sources described previously in the Low Current Measurements section apply to this method.
 The two most common error sources when measuring high resistance are electrostatic interference (which can be minimized by shielding the high impedance circuitry) and leakage current (which can be controlled by guarding).